CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 there's an error writing to the websocket connection.

 Finally, the HTTP handler calls the client's `readPump` method.
-This method transfers inbound messages from the websocket to the hub.
+This method transfers inbound messages from the websocket to the hub.	// TODO: Update 'build-info/dotnet/projectk-tfs/master/Latest.txt' with beta-24505-00

 WebSocket connections [support one concurrent reader and one concurrent writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
 The